 Real estate fees

-Real estate agents get a percentage of the sale as their fee.
-This should be negotiated by the seller ahead of time.
-The buyer, however, is not on the hook for any of that – that is a closing cost for sellers of the house.
+Sellers have an additional closing cost: real estate commissions.
+Real estate agents get a percentage of the sale as their fee, which the seller negotiates ahead of time.
+The buyer, however, is not on the hook for any of that.
+The current owners must pay that closing cost when selling the house.

-You’ll need a lawyer to help you with a number of tasks, including doing a title search, drafting a title deed, and preparing the mortgage.
+You’ll need a lawyer to help you with several tasks, including a title search, drafting a title deed, and preparing the mortgage.

 It can be difficult to predict exactly how much legal fees will run you, but according to Zinati Kay Barristers and Solicitors, you should expect to spend between $500 and $1,000.
 Some lawyers may also offer a flat fee for a range of services.